phi-lemon/jsi/README.md

 You need python to run the web server.<br>
 If you don't have python installed, download and install python from here : https://www.python.org/downloads/

+### Get the website
+Create a folder for the website and get the files :
 ```bash
 git clone https://github.com/phi-lemon/jsi.git
 ```

 ### Install the web server locally
-Create a separate folder (outside of this project folder)
+Create a separate folder for the server (outside of the website folder)
 ```bash
 git clone https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR.git
 python -m venv venv